Self-service restaurant kiosks: Choosing the right kiosks for your business

 March 11, 2021

 The way we order food has changed drastically and this is driven in no small part by the adoption of restaurant technology, such as self-serve kiosks.
-Restaurant kiosks have been shown significantly boost throughput capacity and increase average spend – one study found that ATV is 30% higher on average when customers order on a kiosk – resulting in widespread adoption of kiosks throughout the QSR sector and beyond, over the past decade.
+Restaurant kiosks have been shown to significantly boost throughput capacity and increase average spend – one study found that ATV is 30% higher on average when customers order on a kiosk – resulting in widespread adoption of kiosks throughout the QSR sector and beyond, over the past decade.

 For restaurant operators considering self-serve kiosks for their business, it can be hard to know where to start, let alone how to incorporate them as part of your wider strategy.
 Which kiosk provider should I use?
 What hardware do I need?
 How many kiosks should I install?
 How do I make sure my customers actually use them?
 These are all common questions that we get asked at Vita Mojo.